kinkinkinxd/refactoring/README.md

         return readabilityIndex;
 ```
 - Refactoring Signs:
-    - hard to understand the Flesch index formula
+    - hard to understand the Flesch index formula.
-    - have unnecessary temporary variable that’s assigned the result of a simple expression
+    - have unnecessary temporary variable that’s assigned the result of a simple expression.

-- Refactoring: Replace the references to the variable with the expression itself.
+- Refactoring: replace the references to the variable with the expression itself.
 ```
 public double IndexCalculator(String source){
         ReadAndCount read = new ReadAndCount();